PhiloNL/Laravel-Twitter/README.md

 ### Installation

-The TwitterOAuth Service Provider can be installed via Composer by requiring the `"philo/laravel-twitter": "dev-master"` package in your project's composer.json.
+The TwitterOAuth Service Provider can be installed via Composer by requiring the `"philo/laravel-twitter": "dev-master"` package in your project's composer.json and adding the forked repository of TwitterOAuth.

 ```php
 {